clusterlink-net/clusterlink/CONTRIBUTING.md

 ### When to Open a PR

-While it's OK to submit a PR directly for problems such as typos or other things where the motivation/problem is unambiguous, most PRs should have an associate github issue.
+While it's OK to submit a PR directly for problems such as typos or other things where the motivation/problem is unambiguous, most PRs should have an associated GitHub issue.

 If there isn't an issue for your PR, please make an issue first and explain the problem or motivation for the change you are proposing.
 When the solution isn't straightforward,